ruofeidu/webxr/explainer.md

 `XRWebGLLayer` objects are not updated automatically.
 To present new frames, developers must use `XRSession`'s `requestAnimationFrame()` method.
 When the `requestAnimationFrame()` callback functions are run, they are passed both a timestamp and an `XRFrame`.
 They will contain fresh rendering data that must be used to draw into the `XRWebGLLayer`s `framebuffer` during the callback.

 A new `XRFrame` is created for each batch of `requestAnimationFrame()` callbacks or for certain events that are associated with tracking data. `XRFrame` objects act as snapshots of the state of the XR device and all associated inputs.
 The state may represent historical data, current sensor readings, or a future projection.
-Due to it's time-sensitive nature, an `XRFrame` is only valid during the execution of the callback that it is passed into.
+Due to its time-sensitive nature, an `XRFrame` is only valid during the execution of the callback that it is passed into.
 Once control is returned to the browser any active `XRFrame` objects are marked as inactive.
 Calling any method of an inactive `XRFrame` will throw an [`InvalidStateError`](https://heycam.github.io/webidl/#invalidstateerror).

 The `XRFrame` also makes a copy of the  `XRSession`'s `renderState`, such as `depthNear/Far` values and the `baseLayer`, just prior to the `requestAnimationFrame()` callbacks in the current batch being called.
 This captured `renderState` is what will be used when computing view information like projection matrices and when the frame is being composited by the XR hardware.
 Any subsequent calls the developer makes to `updateRenderState()` will not be applied until the next `XRFrame`'s callbacks are processed.